The Forest School, Winnersh

-The Forest School is an all-boys secondary school and mixed sixth form with academy status, located in Winnersh, Berkshire, England.
+The Forest School is an 11-18 co-educational secondary school located in Winnersh, Berkshire, England.
 It is located on Robin Hood Lane, the B3030 road, next to Winnersh railway station.
+The Forest School changed its status from all boys 11-16 and mixed sixth to co-educational from year 7 September 2024.
 Since September 2012, the Forest has educated academy players from local Football League Championship football club Reading FC.

 History

 The Forest School began as Woodley Hill Grammar School in 1957, becoming the Forest Grammar School.
 The school was founded by Walter G. Jackson (also the mayor of Wokingham in 1953), the first headmaster of the school.
 Jackson retired in 1968, to be replaced by J.F.F.
 (Jack) Pearcy.

 In November 1965, the Nestlé company donated an Elliott 405 computer to the school, which was a first generation valve computer.
 The BBC science television programme Tomorrow's World broadcast a story on 5 February 1969 about how the school used this computer to teach the pupils.